Sabah: Telecommunication and broadcasting

-Other radio channels in the state include KK FM is operated by Universiti Malaysia Sabah, and Bayu FM which is only available through Astro, the Malaysian main satellite television.
+Other radio channels in the state include KK FM which is operated by Universiti Malaysia Sabah, and Bayu FM which is only available through Astro, the Malaysian main satellite television.
 Several newly independent radio station have recently been launched in the state, namely Kupi-Kupi FM in 2016, KK12FM and VOKFM in 2017.
 Other Peninsular-based radio stations also had set up their offices in the state to tap the emerging market.
 Sabahan DJs are mostly hired and local state songs will be played to meet Sabahan listeners taste and slang.
 Television broadcasting in the state is divided into terrestrial and satellite television.
 As Malaysia aims for digital television transition, all analogue signal will be shut down soon.
 There are two types of free-to-air television provider such as MYTV Broadcasting (digital terrestrial) and Astro NJOI (satellite).
 On the other hand, IPTV is available via the Unifi TV through Unifi fibre optic internet subscription.
 The state first established newspaper is the Sabah Times (rebranded as the New Sabah Times), founded by Fuad Stephens, who became the first Chief Minister of Sabah.
 Other main newspapers include the independent Daily Express, Overseas Chinese Daily News, the Sarawak-based The Borneo Post, the Peninsular-based Sin Chew Daily and the Brunei-based Borneo Bulletin.